art-institute-of-chicago/aic-mobile-ios/README.md

 1. `GoogleService-Info.plist`

 For readability, we assume that all config paths are relative to the `/aic/aic` subdirectory, unless otherwise noted.
 For instance, when we talk about `Info.plist`, we mean `/aic/aic/Info.plist` specifically.

-You might note that `Config.plist` and `GoogleService-Info.plist` are not included with the repository.
-Running `install.sh` as part of the [installation process](#installation) will create these files for you.
-Any changes you make to these files will be ignored by Git.

 We'll briefly go through these files and discuss the changes you may need to make.